hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/permissions.html.md

 #### Plan

-The "plan" permission set is for people who contribute to maintaining managed infrastructure, but are not ultimately responsible for it.
+The "plan" permission set is for people who might propose changes to managed infrastructure, but whose proposed changes should be approved before they are applied.
 Plan access grants the following workspace permissions:

 - Queue plans
 - Read variables